 The J-Pillow travel pillow is an award-winning pillow that seems to be a great fit for traveling side sleepers.
 Does it deserve the accolades and how does it compare to a more traditional travel pillow?
 Stick around because I cover everything (and more) in my in-depth video review below and full written review below.

 Who Makes It

 The J-pillow was developed by Gemma Jensen, a mother of three and former airline stewardess who drew on her experience in the airline industry to create her design.
-Her pillow went on to win the British Invention Show’s British Invention of the Year in 2013.
-The J-pillow is also one of the best-selling travel pillows on Amazon.
+Her pillow went on to win the British Invention Show’s British Invention of the Year in 2013 and has become one of the best-selling travel pillows on Amazon.

 See how the J-Pillow ranks on my best travel pillows list.

 Key Features of the J-Pillow Travel Pillow

 - Cover: Plush cover that comes in multiple colors and patterns

 - Machine washable

 - Can be flipped into various positions depending on the traveler’s needs (multi-functional)

 - Not as comfortable for those who wear glasses